The Three Primary Concerns of Modern Taxonomy

 Q: What is the "species problem"?

-A: The species problem refers to the lack of a single, universally accepted definition of a species, leading to ongoing debates about how to delineate taxa in different groups And that's really what it comes down to.
-Surprisingly effective..
+A: The species problem refers to the lack of a single, universally accepted definition of a species, leading to ongoing debates about how to delineate taxa in different groups It's one of those things that adds up..

 Q: How do new technologies impact taxonomy?